Arniiiii/Nvchad_config_cpp/README.md

 ## How to use it?
 Install neovim  ( google it if you don't know how )

-Install NvChad  ( google it if you don't know how )

-Then go to neovim config folder. `cd ~/.config/nvim/` on Linux

-Then go to `lua` folder in the config folder.
+If you are on linux:

-Then clone this repo to `custom` folder. `git clone https://github.com/Gerodote/Nvchad_config_cpp.git --branch master custom`
+Then in a console: `git clone https://github.com/Gerodote/Nvchad_config_cpp.git --branch master ~/.config/nvim` If another system, check where neovim's config and change the last part of the command.

 ## Is it good?
 It's have clangd through Mason, cmake plugin, cmake debugger, c++ debugger, python debugger, some keybindings.